-- Complete and submit the pre-printed paper return received with this information guide; - Submit a plain paper return produced with certified computer software purchased from any one of many companies available from certified vendors; - Submit a return on diskette (DFILE) produced with certified software available from certified vendors; and
+- Complete and submit the pre-printed paper return received with this information guide; - Submit a plain paper return produced with certified computer software purchased from any one of many companies available from certified vendors. - Submit a return on CD-ROM or diskette (Dfile) produced with certified software available from certified vendors.

-Inf.
-B 4003RI provides the filing requirements for diskette (DFILE) and paper filing of the CT23.
+Information Bulletin 4003R1 provides the filing requirements for diskette (DFILE) and paper filing of the CT23.
 Copies of this bulletin may be obtained by contacting the numbers listed on page 3 of this guide or you may refer to our website at ontario.ca/finance.

 Your corporation's CT23 and Annual Return will be imaged.
 Please ensure that the document is neat, legible and suitable for imaging.
-Please type or print all information in block capital letters using black ink.
+Please type or print all information in block capital letters using dark ink.